 “How can we get the email addresses of our donors?”
-It’s a common question and challenge for not-for-profit fundraising professionals who for any number of reasons may not have email addresses for reaching out to donors.
+It’s a common question and challenge for not-for-profit fundraising professionals who, for various reasons, may not have email addresses for reaching out to donors.
 Having donor emails is important because they facilitate efficient communications and keep donors informed about the ways they can support the mission of your organization.

-According to a study by Pew Research Center, 96% of U.S. adults aged 50-64 spend time online In fact, 99% of households earning $75,000 per year or more are online.
-It’s proof that many Baby Boomer donors, and older adults, are consuming digital content and communicating digitally.
-It makes sense, then, to be communicating via email.
+In addition, 99% of email users check email every day,* so it makes sense to communicate via email.
 It’s actually more convenient for donors.
 It’s also an excellent way for you to easily stay in touch with donors, express your gratitude for their contributions, and keep them abreast of the impactful work you are doing.

-It’s not to say that email is the only way to communicate.
+That’s not to say that email is the only way to communicate.
 Print and traditional mail campaigns are not going away, but digital communications are tremendously important, especially when continuing to build your database of contacts.
-Utilizing email communications helps support your print efforts and can work efficiently to inform donors of your impact.
-Much of the collection of email addresses and contact information stem from a strategically planned and designed website (which Trillion can help create).
+Utilizing email communications helps support your direct mail efforts and can work efficiently to inform donors of your impact.
+Much of the collection of email addresses and contact information stems from a strategically planned and designed website (which Trillion can help create).
 As you go through the process of completing profiles of donors with email addresses, it’s still critical to be respectful of their communications preferences.

 1. Utilize identity matching